Daniel-Abrecht/Discretionary-Program-Access-Control/Discretionary Program Access Control.md

 but Eve doesn't, for example.
 ```

-This is the problem the unix program permission proposal tries to address.
+This is the problem the discretionary program access control proposal tries to address.
 The goal is to make it easy
 to restrict access of different programs and users simultaneously.

 ## Can this problem be solved with existing technologies?